 - This is an ideal mode when the users have an Office for the Web license but not a Microsoft 365 Apps license.

 Activating Microsoft 365 Apps

-As part of the installation process, Microsoft 365 Apps communicates with the Office Licensing Service and the Activation and Validation Service to obtain and activate a product key.
+Microsoft 365 Apps communicates with the Office Licensing Service and the Activation and Validation Service to obtain and activate a product key.
 Each day, or each time the user logs on to their computer, the computer connects to the Activation and Validation Service to verify the license status and extend the product key.
 As long as the computer can connect to the internet at least once every 30 days, Microsoft 365 Apps remains fully functional.
 If the computer goes offline for more than 30 days, Microsoft 365 Apps enters reduced functionality mode until the next time a connection can be made.
 To get Microsoft 365 Apps fully functional again, the user can connect to the internet and let the Activation and Validation Service reactivate the installation, though in some cases the user may have to sign back in first.

 Managing activated installations

 Each Microsoft 365 Apps license allows a user to install Microsoft 365 Apps on up to five desktops, five tablets, and five mobile devices.
 The user manages installations in the Office 365 portal.

 If a user installs Microsoft 365 Apps on more than 10 devices, then the device that hasn't been used for the longest amount of time is automatically deactivated.
 Microsoft 365 Apps goes into reduced functionality mode on the deactivated device.
 Note that this automatic deactivation is only supported for Windows devices at this time.

 In reduced functionality mode, Microsoft 365 Apps remains installed on the device, but users can only view and print their documents.
 All features for editing or creating new documents are disabled, and the user sees a message like the following: